 One option is for travelers to download their airline’s app and pay close attention to the incoming airplane that will eventually be relabeled with their flight number.
 In many instances, travelers can track that plane all the way back to its first route of the day.
 A good rule of thumb to follow is that if its first take-off was late, then there will often be delays for the rest of the day.
 But there’s also something known as a Misery Map.
 Find out why the Misery Map can be helpful to prepare for what might be a headache of a travel day.

-What Is Misery Map?
+What is the FlightAware Misery Map?

 As ominous as the name Misery Map sounds, it’s actually a straightforward travel tool.
 The Misery Map is simply an interactive map that updates in real time, displaying the current delayed or canceled flights for airports.
 While travelers can focus solely on flights arriving and departing from U.S. airports, if flying abroad, the filters can be adjusted to focus on flights worldwide.